Anita Mui: Singing career

 Mui released 50 albums in total.
 Her best-selling album was the 1985 "Bad Girl" (壞女孩), which sold over 400,000 copies in a week (platinum 8x by Hong Kong's standards) and broke the selling record in Hong Kong.
 In 1994, she sold over 10 million albums.
 She was the first female singer in Hong Kong to achieve such sales result.

 Mui performed in 300 concerts in her career.
 CNN compared her singing career with stars like Diana Ross and Madonna.

 In 1998, aged 35, Mui was awarded the RTHK Golden Needle Award, being one of the youngest recipients to receive the award as a lifetime achievement.

 In 2003, Mui announced that she had cervical cancer, from which her sister had also died.
 She held a series of eight shows at the Hong Kong Coliseum from 6–11 November and 14–15 November 2003, which were to be her last concerts before her death.

-Her symbolic act was to "marry the stage", which was accompanied by her hit song "Sunset Melody" (夕陽之歌) as she exited the stage.
+Her symbolic act was to "marry the stage", which was accompanied by her hit song "Sunset Melody" (夕陽之歌) as she exited the stage wearing a white wedding dress and veil.
 The last song she performed on stage was "Cherish When We Meet Again" (珍惜再會時), a rendition of The Manhattans' "Kiss and Say Goodbye", on 15 November 2003, where she was accompanied by her friends on stage.